-Icy-satellite rock mass fractions vs. available tidal heating power, with size and schematic representation of observed surface geology, which can reflect the potential for endogenic activity and thus (past or current) presence of a subsurface ocean.
+Energy budget potentially available to icy satellites expressed as a function of their rock mass fraction (i.e. content in radioisotopes) and tidal heating (power produced per kg, multiplied by k2/Q).
+The global geological state of the various satellites is sketched as a marker of endogenic activity and the possible presence of a deep liquid layer at some point in the evolution of these objects.
 The dashed line indicates current-day heating due to natural decay of radioisotopes in the rock.
 (After Castillo-Rogez and Lunine 2012, with updated information on Charon from New Horizons data (Castillo-Rogez personal communication).)

 2.3 Among the mid-sized satellites, Enceladus exhibits strong evidence for a sub-surface ocean while Dione, Rhea, Titania, and Oberon also have potential to host interior oceans.
 Determining the presence and natures of sub-surface oceans, especially whether liquid water is in direct contact with rock interiors as is suspected at Enceladus and Europa, is crucial to understanding the evolution and potential habitability of these bodies and how materials are processed within them.
 Investigating worlds both with and without oceans will be key to understanding what conditions are necessary for oceans to form.
-[O4, O6, O7, O10]